odriverobotics/ODrive/README.md

     * Installing on Ubuntu: `sudo apt-get install gdb-arm-none-eabi`
 * `OpenOCD`: Open On-Chip Debugging tools.
 This is what we use to flash the code onto the microcontroller.
     * Installing on Ubuntu: `sudo apt-get install openocd`
+* No additional USB CDC driver should be required on Linux.

 #### Windows:
 ##### Git Bash and manual tool installations